-Regardless of where you’re coming from, the car you buy is just as important as where you buy it from.
+Regardless of where you’re coming from, the classic car dealer you choose to work with is just as important as the car you choose to buy.
 And the classic car market is so huge that it can be difficult to know just where to look for your dream car.

-With total revenue of between 11 and 12 billion dollars in 2019, the United States is the world’s largest market for classic cars.
-The market is expected to grow another 15.5 billion dollars within the next three years alone.
+With total revenue of 15.6 billion dollars in 2021, the United States is the world’s largest market for classic cars.
+The market is expected to grow another 18.7 billion dollars within the next three years.

-To make things easy for you, we’ll divide our list into American classic cars, European classic cars, and Project Classic cars.
+To make things easy for you, and because there are so many classic car dealerships to choose from (IBISWorld says that there are over 2,000 classic car dealerships in the US), we’ll divide our list into American classic car dealers, European classic car dealerships, and Project Classic car dealers.
 Let’s get started!

 American Classic Cars

 The Ford Model-T revolutionized the automobile industry, and since 1908 the market has been shaped by American cars.
-The automobiles produced in the 1950s during the post-war golden-era have become icons of the times and are popular worldwide.
+The automobiles produced in the 1950s during the post-war golden era in particular have become icons of the times and are popular worldwide.

-Many of the most popular classic cars are American, and it’s easier than ever to find the model you’re looking for.
+Many of the most popular classic cars are American, and due to the number of classic car dealerships and the proliferation of the internet, it’s easier than ever to find the model you’re looking for.